Ptujec/LaunchBar/Zotero-Actions/README.md

 As you begin your search, helpful suggestions will appear, including creator names, tags, and titles.

-If your search returns no results in the database, the action will automatically search the content of your local attachments (PDFs) using [`mdfind`](https://metaredux.com/posts/2019/12/22/mdfind.html).
+If your search returns no results in the database, the action will automatically search the content of your local attachments (PDFs) using [`mdfind (Spotlight)`](https://metaredux.com/posts/2019/12/22/mdfind.html).

-Note: You can also directly search both the database and your local attachments with `command` + `enter`.
+You can also directly search both the database and your local attachments with `command` + `enter`.

+**Note**: Searching for local attachments does not work with [linked files](https://www.zotero.org/support/attaching_files#stored_files_and_linked_files).
+It also does not work if you use a custom Zotero directory that is not indexed by Spotlight.

 ## Browse